akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 (or cluster role group)
  * `WriteMajorityPlus` is like `WriteMajority` but with the given number of `additional` nodes added to the majority count.
 At most all nodes.
 This gives better tolerance for membership changes between writes and reads.
+Exiting nodes are excluded using `WriteMajorityPlus` because those are typically about to be removed and will not be able to respond.
- * `WriteAll` the value will immediately be written to all nodes in the cluster (or all nodes in the cluster role group)
+ * `WriteAll` the value will immediately be written to all nodes in the cluster (or all nodes in the cluster role group).
+   Exiting nodes are excluded using `WriteAll` because those are typically about to be removed and will not be able to respond.

 When you specify to write to `n` out of `x`  nodes, the update will first replicate to `n` nodes.
 If there are not enough Acks after a 1/5th of the timeout, the update will be replicated to `n` other